exercism/legacy-docs/about/README.md

 You could do this on the back of a napkin, or on a whiteboard, or by writing code.

-There are many ways to contribute to the common pool:
+There are many ways to contribute to the problem specifications.

 - fix typos
 - improve exercise descriptions